 8.9.1 General

 NR Enhanced Cell ID (NR E-CID) positioning refers to techniques which use UE and/or NR radio resource related measurements to improve the UE location estimate.
+This procedure can be used to get an input for other positioning methods.
+For example, to identify the candidate reference and neighbor cells/TRPs for RSTD measurements.